 The Cohesive Strategy is a national, collaborative approach to addressing wildland fire across all lands and jurisdictions.
 It is being developed with input from wildland fire management agencies and organizations, land managers, and policy-making officials representing all levels of governmental and non-governmental organizations.
-The Cohesive Strategy takes a holistic view of wildland fire and resource management, including both natural wildland fire ignitions and prescribed fire for landscape management purposes, and pre-and post-fire management.
+The Cohesive Strategy takes a holistic view of wildland fire and resource management, including natural wildland fire ignitions, prescribed fire for landscape management purposes, and pre- and post-wildfire management.
 The Cohesive Strategy presents a shared vision of the future of wildland fire and resource management.

-The Cohesive Strategy guidance, vision, and goals are established by the WFLC.
-Decisions related to reducing risk will be made at the local, regional, and national levels.
+The WFLC establishes Cohesive Strategy guidance, vision, and goals.
+Decisions related to reducing risk will be made at local, regional and national levels.
 All three levels will be coordinated through the structure of the Cohesive Strategy.
-The Cohesive Strategy is built on several principles and values, including engaging stakeholders, managers, and scientists; using the best available science, knowledge, and experience; and emphasizing partnerships and collaboration.
+The Cohesive Strategy is built on several principles and values including engaging stakeholders, managers, and scientists; using the best available science, knowledge, and experience; and emphasizing partnerships and collaboration.

-The work from the "bottom-up" began in Phase II of the strategy with the creation of RSCs and the development of regional strategies.
+Work from the bottom-up began in Phase II of the strategy with the creation of RSCs and the development of regional strategies.
 Those regional strategies will unite to form one national strategy.
 This Cohesive Strategy is different from all prior plans because of the collaborative process by which it was formulated.
-It is not merely a strategy for federal agencies, it is a strategy for the many groups that have come together across the nation to combine their regional perspectives and create one shared vision of how all stakeholders can work together to reduce risks of wildland fire to landscapes, to communities, and to firefighters.
-The Cohesive Strategy is a collaborative effort to create and implement three regional strategies, tailored to meet regional needs, and to work across land ownership boundaries.
+It is not merely a strategy for federal agencies; it is a strategy for the many groups that have come together across the nation to combine their regional perspectives and create one shared vision of how all stakeholders can work together to reduce risks of wildland fire to landscapes, to communities, and to firefighters.
+The Cohesive Strategy is a collaborative effort to create and implement three regional strategies, tailored to meet regional needs and to work across land ownership boundaries.